Selene (Underworld): Underworld: Rise of the Lycans (2009)

 Underworld: Rise of the Lycans is a 2009 American film directed by Patrick Tatopoulos.
-It is the third installment (chronologically the first) in the Underworld series, focusing primarily on the origins of some characters and the events leading to the vampire–lycan war, depicted in the previous films Underworld and Underworld: Evolution.
+It is the third instalment (chronologically the first) in the Underworld series, focusing primarily on the origins of some characters and the events leading to the vampire–lycan war, depicted in the previous films Underworld and Underworld: Evolution.

 As shown in the film, the original werewolves were uncontrollable beasts, unable to retake human form once bitten.
 However, there was a single werewolf who gave birth to a human-looking child.
 This child carried a mutation of the original pathogen, permitting him to alternate between human and werewolf form.
-He was Lucian, dubbed by Viktor as "the first of the lycans".
+He was Lucian, dubbed by Viktor as "the first of the Lycans".

-The vampires used the lycans as slaves to be the guardians of their lairs during the daylight hours and labor during the night.
-However, Viktor's daughter, Sonja, and Lucian fell in love and she became pregnant.
+The vampires used the Lycans as slaves to be the guardians of their lairs during the daylight hours and labour during the night.
+However, Viktor's daughter, Sonja, and Lucian fell in love, and she became pregnant.
 Lucian, the lycan leader, led a revolt after Viktor killed Sonja to prevent the blending of the species.
 The opening scene of the first Underworld film is then shown with the voice of vampire Kraven revealing to Selene that it was Viktor who killed her family, not the Lycans.
-Kraven adds that Viktor spared Selene's life because she reminded him of his executed daughter Sonja.
+Kraven adds that Viktor spared Selene's life because she reminded him of his executed daughter, Sonja.
 Selene, unaware of the truth, dismisses Kraven's statement as "lies".

 Underworld: Awakening

 In Underworld: Awakening, Selene escapes imprisonment to find herself in a world where humans have discovered the existence of both Vampire and Lycan clans, and are conducting an all-out war to eradicate both immortal species.
 However, Selene and her two new allies; David (a young vampire) and Detective Sebastian (who lost his wife after being discovered as a vampire), discover a hidden conspiracy from rogue members of the Lycan clan within the humans' war against both species, and also finds that she has mothered a child with Michael, Eve, who was born during Selene's suspended animation.

 Despite their never having met or become acquainted with one another since Eve's birth, Selene ultimately bonds with her daughter.
-Selene battles to rescue Eve and Michael, facing a 'Super Lycan', with abilities similar to her own including incredible healing rate and an immunity to silver.
-Eventually Selene kills the Super Lycan, and rescues Eve, who kills the Lycan doctor in charge, but when they go to rescue Michael (whom Selene had found and weakened the cryogenic tank of earlier), they find that he has already escaped and are unable to locate him, but Selene knows he will be hunted like Eve was.
+Selene battles to rescue Eve and Michael, facing a 'Super Lycan' with abilities similar to her own, including an incredible healing rate and an immunity to silver.
+Eventually, Selene kills the Super Lycan and rescues Eve, who kills the Lycan doctor in charge, but when they go to rescue Michael (whom Selene had found and weakened the cryogenic tank earlier), they find that he has already escaped and are unable to locate him, but Selene knows he will be hunted like Eve was.

-Earlier in the film David offers her the opportunity to return to the vampire coven, in hopes she will consent to train a new generation of Death Dealers in response to both the human and Lycan threats, as many of their numbers are either in hiding from their enemies or dead.
+Earlier in the film, David offers her the opportunity to return to the vampire coven, in hopes she will consent to train a new generation of Death Dealers in response to both the human and Lycan threats, as many of their numbers are either in hiding from their enemies or dead.